WHB139426/ECS251/README.md

-# Comparative Analysis of OS Concurrency Models for AI Data Pipelines
+# ECS-251 Project: Comparative Analysis of OS Concurrency Models for AI Data Pipelines
 ## Project Overview
-This project investigates the performance trade-offs of different **Operating System concurrency primitives**: Threads, Processes, and Asynchronous I/O, in the context of **high-throughput Multimodal AI data loading**.
+This project investigates the performance trade-offs of different Operating System concurrency primitives: Threads, Processes, and Asynchronous I/O, in the context of high-throughput Multimodal AI data loading.

 Modern AI training pipelines often suffer from "GPU Starvation" due to inefficient data ingestion.
-Our goal is to benchmark these concurrency models under varying ratios of **I/O-bound** (disk reading) and **CPU-bound** (data augmentation/decoding) tasks to identify the optimal strategy for Linux-based environments.
+Our goal is to benchmark these concurrency models under varying ratios of I/O-bound (disk reading) and CPU-bound (data augmentation/decoding) tasks to identify the optimal strategy for Linux-based environments.

+Group Members: *Haibo Wang; Sihai Yu; Yuankai Li*

 ## Project Structure
 The project is designed with a modular architecture to allow easy swapping of concurrency backends.